Cycling South Africa: the complete guide and itinerary (40k words!)

 In the countryside and in small towns, food shops close quite early, sometimes even at 5 pm and even before on Saturday.
 On Sundays, the supermarkets of the larger cities are open, at least in the morning, while in the villages it is likely that you will find everything shut down.

-The most common supermarket chains are very well stocked in western good, they have several types of cheeses, good pasta brands, and all these kinds of stuff.
+The most common supermarket chains are very well stocked in Western goods, they have several types of cheeses, good pasta brands, and all these kinds of stuff.
 Most supermarkets also host a fresh food counter where you can buy food prepared on-site, some have a very wide choice while in smaller settlements it just can be rice and a few types of meat.
 A vegetarian option is often available though, or you can also just buy boiled rice and add a can of legumes if you don’t want to cook.

 Shoprite is the less stocked of the supermarkets, orient your choice towards Pick’n Pay or Spar.
 Items that are particularly good in South Africa are yogurt and fruit juice.